Forgottenit/retro/README.md

 - Users can edit their cart, add to it or delete from it.

 6. As a site user, I want to be able to securely checkout using Stripe, so that I can easily and safely make a purchase.
+- Stripe implemented as a secure, trusted method for payment

 7. As a site user, I want to be able to create an account, so that I can save my shipping information and preferences.
+- Users can save their information on their profile, or at checkout if they wish.

 8. As a site user, I want to be able to subscribe to a newsletter, so that I can receive updates and special offers.
+- Mailchimp is implemented so that users can sign up for a newsletter.

 9. As a site user, I want to be able to follow the site on social media, so that I can follow updates and special offers.
+- A Retro Facebook page has been set up, and social media links are available on the footer of the website.

 10. As a site user, I want the site to ensure data security, so that my information is kept safe.
+- Django Allauth, and other defensive principles have been implemented, along with the use of Stripe for secure payments, preventing the need for the site to access any financial information.

 </details>